Chapter 3

 Biometric Information

-• Store biometric information encrypted using strong encryption algorithms.
+• Again, store biometric information encrypted using a strong and known encryption algorithm and implementation.

-• Limit the collection and storage of biometric data to what is necessary for authentication purposes, or avoid biometric authentication if possible.
+• Limit the collection and storage of biometric data to what is necessary for authentication purposes.
+If possible, avoid using biometric data for authentication.

 Personal Preferences and Opinions

-• Exercise caution when sharing personal preferences and opinions on public platforms, especially under your real name.
+• Be cautious about sharing personal preferences and opinions on public platforms, or at least avoid using your real name.

 • Adjust privacy settings on social media to limit the visibility of personal preferences and opinions.

-• Consider using pseudonyms or anonymous accounts for discussions on sensitive topics, which can sometimes be crucial depending on your location.
+• Use pseudonyms or anonymous accounts for discussions on sensitive topics.
+This can sometimes be crucial depending on where you live.

-Effective OPSEC goes beyond implementing techniques; it's about shifting your mindset.
+Effective OPSEC goes way beyond implementing some techniques; it's about shifting your mindset.
 It demands a heightened awareness of the information we share and a commitment to continuous learning and adaptation.
-Threats are always evolving, and techniques may become deprecated, but if you set your mindset to understand why what you put online may stay there forever and be read someday, you'll find the right techniques.
+The threats are always evolving, and these techniques may become deprecated, but if you set your mindset to the fact that what you put online may stay there forever and will be read someday, you will find the techniques.

 "If you know the why, you can live any how."